Tubbz-alt/Fullstack-Challenge/README.md

 ## What we're looking for

 With this challenge we're trying to get a sense of how you would architect a basic front end application.
 We're not looking for anything visually innovative, but do appreciate clean design.
-That being said, this is a coding, not a design, challenge - so code readability, and clean architecture are the main things we will be paying attention to.
+That being said, this is a coding challenge, not a design challenge - so code readability, and clean architecture are the main things we will be paying attention to.

 ## Sumission